 Psychosocial Theory by Erik Erikson

-Erickson modified the famous Freud’s theory by superimposing psychosocial and psychosexual factors that simultaneously contribute to the personality development of the child.
+Erikson’s theory of psychosocial development modified Freud’s original psychosexual theory by incorporating both psychosocial and psychosexual factors that contribute to a child’s personality development.

-#Trust versus Mistrust (0-1 years) : This phase occupies the first year and is mainly concerned with the establishment of secure and stable relationships between mother and child.
-If successful outcome is there, then the child feels that the world is predictable, safe, and secure.
+The first stage, Trust versus Mistrust (0-1 years), is focused on the establishment of secure and stable relationships between a mother and her child.
+If this stage is successfully navigated, the child feels that the world is safe, predictable, and secure.

-#Autonomy versus Shame (1-2 years) :This phase is characterized by the child’s increasing powers of mobility and locomotor skills, providing the basis for the development of some independence and autonomy.
+The second stage, Autonomy versus Shame (1-2 years), involves the child’s increasing mobility and locomotor skills, which form the basis for the development of independence and autonomy.

 Cognitive Theory by Jean Piaget